mokachinon/spacial-nuxt/README.md

 This will generate a production-ready version of the website in the **`dist/`** directory.
 You can then deploy the website using your preferred method, such as uploading it to a web server or deploying it to a cloud service.

+## Troubleshooting

+If you encounter a problem such as "Nuxt Internal Server Error", you can try the following two methods:

+1. Clear Cookies and Local Storage:
+    -   Open the website page that is experiencing the error in your browser.
+    -   Press F12 on your keyboard to open Developer Tools.
+    -   Select the "Application" tab in Developer Tools.
+    -   Click on the "Clear storage" or "Clear site data" option (depending on the browser you are using).
+    -   Make sure the "Cookies" and "Local Storage" options are selected and click "Clear site data" or "Clear storage".
+    -   Refresh the website page and try again.

+2. Change the Link:
+    -   Change the link you previously used by adding "/user/login" at the end of the link.
+    -   Example: If the initial link is "[https://spacial-blush.vercel.app/](https://spacial-blush.vercel.app/)", change it to "[https://spacial-blush.vercel.app/user/login](https://spacial-blush.vercel.app/user/login)".
+    -   Log in to the login page and try accessing the website that previously experienced the error again.

+Both of the above methods can help you resolve "Nuxt Internal Server Error" issues.
+If neither of the above methods works, you can try other methods such as clearing the browser cache or contacting the support team of the website you are visiting.

 # Thanks for Helping, Juliana Putra!
 I would like to express my gratitude and appreciation to [Juliana Putra](https://github.com/julianaputra) for being an excellent mentor during my bootcamp experience.
 Although our time together was brief, I learned a lot from him, and his guidance was invaluable.